tur-ium/COVIDeforestAlert/README.md

 ## Welcome to __COVIDeforestAlert__, a NASA Space Apps Challenge entry from Team __COVID Forest Watch__
-//Challenge categary: SDGs and COVID-19
+//Challenge category: SDGs and COVID-19

 ### The Problem